OpenMOSS/FutureOmni/README.md

 ### 3. Train
 You can download our train videos from  [google drive](https://drive.google.com/drive/folders/1Ao7_nkRZCiwCxnE4bW72c9da-undpcaX?usp=sharing) or [baiduyun](https://pan.baidu.com/s/1TnjFoE-NZBlRFPtebRiyfg?pwd=8jre).
 Adaptation code is in `train/LLaMA-Factory`.

 ---

+## 📧 Contact

+For any questions, please open an issue or contact qianchen901005@gmail.com.

+---